-Access methods for PPP Dial-in The session is opened manually Always-on After the AST570 is powered and finished its POST successfully, the AST570 automatically tries to open the session Dial-on-demand The session is opened automatically, triggered by the arrival of packets at a/the AST570 Ethernet port, destined for a Routed PPPoA connection.
+Access methods for PPP P Three methods exist to open a Routed PPPoA session: Dial-in The session is opened manually Always-on After the AST570 is powered and finished its POST successfully, the AST570 automatically tries to open the session Dial-on-demand The session is opened automatically, triggered by the arrive of packets at a/the AST570 Ethernet port, destined for a Routed PPPoA connection.
 PPPoA configuration Per default, following Routed PPPoA connections are preconfigured: DIALUP_PPP1: dial-in connection DIALUP_PPP2: always-on connection DHCP_SPOOF: spoofing connection.
 In case these entries do not meet your requirements, you can configure a new one as follows: If needed, add an PPPoA phonebook entry with the correct VPI/VCI on the 'Phonebook' page.
 On the 'PPP' page, select this phonebook entry from the 'Destination' pop-down list.
 3. For this entry, select PPPoA in the 'Protocol' field.
-4. Select the correct encapsulation method from the Encapulation' pop-down list.
+Select the correct encapsulation method from the Encapulation' pop-down list.
 5. Optionally, enter user name and password.
 6. Click Add 7.
 Optionally, perform detailed configurations.
 See section 9.3 for more information.